Cranberry bogs have some surprising tenants, and those are wolf spiders. Are they a plague? is it intentional? Read this post and find out!

 What are wolf spiders?

 Wolf spiders are a type of arachnid that belong to the family Lycosidae.
-They are named for their hunting behavior, which is similar to that of wolves, in that they chase and capture their prey rather than spinning webs to trap it.
+Their name comes from their hunting behavior, which is similar to that of wolves, in that they chase and capture their prey rather than spinning webs to trap it.

-Wolf spiders are found throughout the world and come in a variety of sizes and colors.
-They typically have eight eyes arranged in three rows, with the two largest eyes in the front row providing excellent vision.
-They are also characterized by their powerful legs, which allow them to run quickly and jump far distances.
+You can come across Wolf spiders throughout the world.
+They come in a variety of sizes and colors and typically have eight eyes arranged in three rows, with the two largest eyes in the front row providing excellent vision.
+You can recognize them by their powerful legs, which allow them to run quickly and jump far distances.

 Despite their intimidating appearance, most wolf spiders are not harmful to humans.
 However, some species can deliver a painful bite if they feel threatened, although their venom is generally not dangerous.
-Wolf spiders are generally considered beneficial because they prey on a variety of insects, including pests that can damage crops and gardens.
+People should consider Wolf spiders beneficial because they prey on a variety of insects, including pests that can damage crops and gardens.

 2 responses to “Bet you didn’t know cranberry bogs are filled with wolf spiders”